 Sarah Ruffing Robbins is a teacher-scholar with roots in both university and K-12 classrooms.
-An active leader of public humanities projects, she draws on her interdisciplinary interests in American Studies, Gender Studies, and Critical Race and Ethnic Studies, as well as her affiliations with a range of educational organizations and community initiatives.
-As holder of the Lorraine Sherley endowed chair in Literature at TCU, she teaches courses in American culture and writing studies for graduate and undergraduate students.
+An active leader of public humanities projects, she draws on her interdisciplinary interests in American Studies, Gender Studies, and Race and Ethnic Studies, as well as her affiliations with a range of educational organizations and community initiatives.
+As holder of the Lorraine Sherley Chair in Literature at TCU, she teaches courses in American culture and writing studies for graduate and undergraduate students.

 Building on her B.A. and M.A. studies at the University of North Carolina, Chapel Hill, Sarah began her teaching career in several K-12 settings in Georgia and Michigan.
-After completing an interdisciplinary doctorate in English and English Education at the University of Michigan, she moved into university-based teaching while maintaining strong ties with K-16 education bridging endeavors.
+After completing an interdisciplinary doctorate in English and English Education at the University of Michigan, she moved into university-based teaching while maintaining strong ties with K-16 education endeavors.

-At both TCU and KSU, Sarah has blended leadership in a range of major administrative roles with her ongoing work as a teacher-scholar.
+At both TCU and KSU, Sarah has held major academic administrative roles, including serving as interim dean of the Honors College at TCU for two years, as the first Faculty Executive Assistant to the President at Kennesaw State, and as coordinator of interdisciplinary programs at KSU.
 Nationally, she’s embraced service opportunities for organizations ranging from the Modern Language Association (MLA) and the Society for the Study of American Women Writers (SSAWW) to the National Writing Project (NWP) and the American Studies Association (ASA).